BALLOON LAUNCH 101

-Here, we will discuss everything that goes into one of our balloon launches.
+Here we discuss everything that goes into one of our balloon launches.
 When scheduling balloon launch events, we solicit requests from teachers asking for us to do a launch at their school.
 For each launch, we send up equipment to record video and track the balloon during flight.
-The K-12 students are also given the opportunity to send their own experiments up with the balloon as well.
+The K-12 students are given the opportunity to send up their own balloon payloads as well.

-We describe this entire process in more detail in the following sections if you’re interest in learning more about how this works.
-We also suggest checking out our Ballooning FAQs.
-Don’t hesitate to reach out to use with any other questions!
+We describe this entire process in more detail in the following sections.
+If you’re interested in learning even more, we suggest also checking out our Ballooning FAQs.
+Don’t hesitate to reach out to us with any other questions!

 For our launches, we use high-quality latex weather balloons manufactured by Kaymont.
-They produce a large range of balloon sizes (given in terms of mass), from 200 g up to 3 kg.
+They produce a large range of balloon sizes (given in terms of mass), from 200 g up to 3000 g.
 These range in price from about $20 for the smallest balloons to over $400 for the largest.
 Smaller balloons are intended for lighter payloads, have a smaller burst diameter, and thus have a lower maximum burst altitude.
-We typically use mid-size balloons of either 1200 g or 1500 g, which have maximum burst altitudes of 95,000+ feet for the payloads we launch.
-However, we have also launched balloons as small as 600 g and as large as 3 kg.
+We typically use mid-size balloons of either 1200 g or 1500 g, which have maximum burst altitudes of 90,000+ feet for the payloads we launch.
+However, we have also launched balloons as small as 600 g and as large as 3000 g.

 The payload consists of everything that the balloon carries during flight.
 For our launches, this includes (from top to bottom):